drewhart/geonomics_docs/sphinx_dir/docs.rst

 reset: N

-  This defines the upper-left corner (ULC) of the :py:`Landscape` (in the units of some real-world coordinate reference system, e.g. decimal degrees, or meters).
+  This defines the x,y upper-left corner (ULC) of the :py:`Landscape` (in the units of some real-world coordinate reference system, e.g. decimal degrees, or meters).
 This information is only used if GIS rasters of